Community-led development "The Apache Way"

 has an Unlisted CLAs page

-Once the ICLA has been filed (see above), the ASF New Account Request form should be used to generate the request.
-Should the PMC chair be unavailable for any reason, any ASF member can use the same form in his/her stead.
+Once the ICLA has been filed, use the ASF New Account Request form to generate the request.
+Should the PMC chair be unavailable for any reason, any ASF member can act his/her stead.

-(Incubator note: if the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, just put the podling name in the free text input box.)
+then the secretary or assistant will request the account.
+In other cases, the Mentors will request the account.
+If the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, provide the podling name in the free text input box.

-New Account requests will only be accepted from PMC chairs and ASF members.
+New account requests will only be accepted from PMC chairs and ASF members.
 If you are acting on behalf of a project which was accepted for incubation, please get in touch with the sponsoring PMC and let them take care of requesting any new accounts.

 If the ICLA included the PMC name, normally the account will already have been set up in the correct LDAP group that will grant access to the project source repository.

 If not, the PMC takes over and provides the rest of the infrastructure needs.
-In particular, the PMC chair has the ability to - and the responsibility of - providing write access to the project's source repository.
+In particular, the PMC chair has the ability to - and the responsibility for - providing write access to the project's source repository.

 The [groups] section of the file defines SVN group names and their members.
 The groups are defined as LDAP references; see below for how to update them.

 To grant or deny access to directories in SVN, the PMC chair needs to update the appropriate [group] entry.
 The PMC chair has access to make changes to the project groups held in LDAP.

-Use the Whimsy roster tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.
+PMC Chairs (only) may use the Whimsy roster tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.

-Karma request form: To: infrastructure Cc: private@<project>.apache.org, email@example.com Subject: Karma request Userid: ...
+To: infrastructure Cc: private@<project>.apache.org, email@example.com Subject: Karma request Userid: ...
 Requested karma: <project>[/<subproject>]...
 Reason: [a few lines explaining why someone needs karma] [Vote: reference to mail archive for PMC bookkeeping]